Educational Resources Information Center Database Guide

 yes.ar.

 The Access Rights (AR) field indicates whether or not ERIC can provide full text for the record.
-If this field is marked "Yes" that means we have the full text in ERIC, if it is marked "No" then the URL (UR) field may be populated.
+If this field is marked “Yes” or "1" that means we have the full text in ERIC, if it is marked “No” or "0" then the URL (UR) field may be populated.

 Back